sider/sider-docs/docs/tools/ruby/rails-bestpractices.md

 **Rails Best Practices** (abbr.
 RBP) is a code metric tool to check the quality of Rails code.

+## Getting Started

+To start using Rails Best Practices, enable it in your [repository settings](../../getting-started/repository-settings.md).

 ## Configuration

 Here is an example configuration via `sider.yml`: